couchbase/query/docs/n1ql-logic.md

 query or a string-valued mexpr.
 In either case, a special syntax is used to identify embedded query parameters.

-The arguments to USING introduce names to be used as query parameters.
+The arguments to USING introduce names of query parameters.

 prepare: